 It is the goal of the Housing Authority of Gloucester County (HAGC) to promote and provide safe and sanitary housing to program participants.
-If bed bugs are present, it is responsibility of the landlord as stated in the HQS (24 CFR 982.401), to ensure that the dwelling unit and its equipment be sanitary condition and free of vermin and rodent infestation.
-It is the responsibility of the tenant to work corporately with the landlord and/or extermination professional to ensure the successful elimination of bed bugs.
-It is imperative that all parties (Tenant, Landlord, and Extermination Professional) work together towards a common goal, extermination and
+If bed bugs or vermin are present, it is responsibility of the landlord to ensure that the dwelling unit and its equipment be sanitary condition and free of vermin and rodent infestation.
+It is the responsibility of the tenant to work cooperatively with the landlord and/or extermination professional to ensure the successful elimination of infestations.
+It is imperative that all parties (Tenant, Landlord, and Extermination Professional) work together towards a common goal, extermination and elimination.

-elimination.

-To assist HAGC in its goal, HAGC request that the following information be completed by landlord upon completion of treatment (within 72 hours of initial determination that treatment necessary)

-Date unit was treated:

-Type of treatment provided (methods, products used, areas treated:

-Did tenant complete required pre-treatment activities:

-Was follow up treatment recommended by Extermination Professional?
-If yes, provide d when follow up treatment will be provided: ate

-Landlord Statement of Certification
+To assist HAGC in its goal, HAGC requests that the following information be completed by the landlord upon completion of treatment (within seventy-two (72) hours of initial determination that treatment is necessary).
+Date unit was treated: Type of treatment provided (methods, products used, areas treated: Did tenant complete required pre-treatment activities: Was follow up treatment recommended by Extermination Professional?
+If yes, provide date when follow up treatment will be provided: Landlord Statement of Certification I, Landlord Signature Date

-I,

-Landlord Signature Date

-Landlord Signature Date